amchen-experimentalgrounds/Predicting_Ratings_YelpReviews/README.md

 I was probably the only student to intentionally leave in punctuation (other students unintentionally left it in?).
 I believe other top-scoring models opted to use more advanced models, such as neural networks.
 Next time I do NLP tasks, I should consider that too.

 My final paper is included in this repository.
 It's not ground-breaking, but feel free to have a read if you want to see my thought process.
+The code is also included, but it's not particularly well-commented.
+It was mostly to show the markers that my work was original.
+Nonetheless, it should be more than readable.